w3c/w3c-website-redesign-documentation/_posts/2021-01-19-header-design-finalisation.md

 2. There will be some space saved when the beta banner is no-longer in use

 **Do icons need text labels (could we save space by removing them)?**
 Usability best-practice recommends that most icons are not universally recognised and do still need text labels to help users identify them.
-These includes icons such as the hamburger menu (3 lines vertically stacked, used to indicate navigation options are available on click) and a silhouette of a person's head (used to indicate options related to a website user account).
+This includes icons such as the hamburger menu (3 lines vertically stacked, used to indicate navigation options are available on click) and a silhouette of a person's head (used to indicate options related to a website user account).
 An exception to this is the search icon which is almost universally recognised at this time.
 At the end of the discussion we agreed to keep text labels against all icons, except for search - and to look for other ways to save space.

 **Could we save space by moving the language selection menu to the footer?**\
 This really asks the question: